-For the current tests, the system configuration is the same as described previously
+For the current tests, the system configuration is the same as described previously.

 In both cases, the raid gets rebuild using the hot spare that was provided in the initial configuration.
 However, the times needed to fully restore redundancy are very different: